binyaminMAKONEN/exp-tracker/README.md

 ## Usage
 1. Register or login to the application
-2. Add new expenses by clicking the "New Expense" button and filling out the form.
+2. Add new expenses by clicking the "Make Transaction" button and filling out the form.
-3. View all expenses by clicking the "Expenses" button.
+3. View all expenses on "History" .
-4. Filter expenses by category or date range using the dropdown menus.
-5. View spending statistics and charts by clicking the "Statistics" button.
+4. View spending statistics and charts by clicking the "Statistics" button.
-6. Edit or delete expenses by clicking on the corresponding button on the expense's card
+5. delete expenses by clicking on the trash icon button on the History's card

 ## Contribute
 If you want to contribute to the project, please follow the steps: